 A Gould Academy Proctor is a senior student elected by the entire school community during the prior spring.
 Proctor responsibilities range from facilitating student to student and student to faculty relationships, to helping manage the dorms, to being a peer role model, to being a central part of the new student and returning student orientation, and to helping to build and support the community.

 Reachout is Gould Academy’s student-led service group that meets regularly to discuss how to get involved with local and global issues and events.
 Students interested in participating in Reachout should “reachout” to Erin Parker.

 Student Ambassador Program

 Students have the opportunity to connect with new incoming students through the Student Ambassador Program, which involves activities such as ropes courses, snow tubing, and other fun teambuilding experiences.
-Students interested in participating should contact Director of Community Life and Science Teacher, Mr. Peter Hedden, and Advising Leader and Mathematics Teacher, Mr. Brett Shifrin.
+Students interested in participating should contact Director of Community Life and History Teacher, Mr. Rob Manning, and Advising Leader and Mathematics Teacher, Mr. Brett Shifrin.